yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/notes/Day7.md

 The convolutional operation relies on combining matrices.
 Some basic matrix algebra can be found [here](https://towardsdatascience.com/basics-of-linear-algebra-for-data-science-9e93ada24e5c).
 The convolutional operation can be found [here](https://www.freecodecamp.org/news/an-intuitive-guide-to-convolutional-neural-networks-260c2de0a050/).
 The following digram is adopted from the sources above.

+The convolutional operation can be illustrated in the following diagram.
+We have a filter (artificially designed) that intends to capture certain pattern in the picture.
+We apply this filter starting from the top left corner of the image.
+Then we roll this filter towards right first until we hit the last column.
+Once we are finished with one column we move the filter down one row and start from the left of the picture.
+We keep rolling this filter until we hit the bottom right corner of the image.
 <p align="center"><img src="https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/pics/basic-conv-op.png"></img></p>

+The architecture below illustrates a simple Convolutional Neural Network (CNN) architecture and the basic forms of operation.
 <p align="center"><img src="https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/pics/basic-cnn.png"></img></p>

 Some additional sources: